 - Garlic salt

-- Salt and pepper to taste when they’re done
+Sprinkle a bit of salt and pepper to taste when they’re done.

 - Yes you can fry these in oil and tempura batter if you want to go all out, but air fryer mixed vegetables are really the bomb!
 Fried food is like a brick in my stomach, no bueno.